Built In Types: Enum Class

 }

-Once declared, enum class constants are accessed like normal enum constants using the ::
+Once declared, enum values are accessed using the ::

 operator: Names::Hello